-The San Diego County Local Agency Formation Commission (LAFCO) will consider authorization for the Commission to serve as lead applicant and apply for a \$250,000 agricultural conservation planning grant with the Department of Conservation and its Sustainable Agricultural Lands Conservation Program.
-The proposed grant application partners with other local governmental agencies and organizations for purposes of identifying and monitoring agricultural lands and uses and to inform future enhancement opportunities.
-Resource Conservation District (RCD) of Greater San Diego would serve as project manager.
-LAFCO's eligibility for the agricultural conservation planning grant program follows recent amendments and ties to the Commission's statutory task to protect and enhance agricultural uses while facilitating orderly growth.
-Staff recommends the Commission authorize the planning grant application with additional direction on establishing a memorandum of understanding with the other participants to implement if approved.
+The San Diego County Local Agency Formation Commission (LAFCO) will consider formalizing an earlier action and adopt a draft resolution of authorization to serve as lead applicant and apply for a \$250,000 agricultural conservation planning grant with the Department of Conservation and its Sustainable Agricultural Lands Conservation Program. application partners with Resource Conservation District (RCD) of Greater San Diego and others for purposes of identifying and monitoring agricultural lands and uses as well as to inform future enhancement opportunities.
+Adoption serves to formalize the Commission's action at its June 2020 meeting directing staff to proceed with the grant application and in doing so satisfies a State eligibility requirement.
+The resolution includes a term for the Commission to enter into an agreement with RCD of Greater San Diego to specify RCD shall serve as project manager and be responsible for all related matching and program costs.